 J Exchange Visitor Health Insurance Requirements

-All J-1 & J-2 Exchange Visitors are required to carry medical insurance for the duration of their J program in order to maintain their lawful J status within the U.S..
+All J-1 & J-2 Exchange Visitors are required to carry medical insurance for the duration of their program in order to maintain lawful J status within the U.S..
 This health insurance coverage is required to meet minimum criteria set by the Department of State.
 In many circumstances J-1 Exchange Visitors are eligible for health insurance through Hopkins.
-If not, J Exchange Visitors, are required to seek out health insurance that meets the minimum criteria.
+If not, Exchange Visitors, are required to seek out health insurance that meets the minimum criteria.
 Exchange visitors will need to submit a completed Health Insurance Pledge to the OIS prior to the creation of their initial DS-2019 and any time their DS-2019 is extended and/or amended.

 Health Insurance Minimum Requirements**